lnarasim/geekshub_python_bootcamp/topics/functions/list_comprehension.md

     * list of strings
     * list of tuple

+---

+# Exercises (cntd)

+14. Write a list comprehension to find list of prime numbers between 2 and 100.

+15. Write using nested list comprehension

 14. __Revise this after two weeks__

 ---

 layout: true
 class: center, middle, inverse